This Usage-page is about:

 In Western medicine the leaves became an object of research in the late 50s.
 Dr. Willmar Schwabe, physician and botanist, analysed the constituents and activity of the natural substances of the leaves in his company in Karlsruhe (Germany) at the end of the 50s and produced in 1965 the brand Tebonin (tincture and tablets) in a concentration of 10:1.
 Later other firms also developed the extract.
 Concentration nowadays is mostly 50:1 (50 pounds of leaves result in 1 pound of extract).

-Meanwhile hundreds of controlled scientific
+Meanwhile hundreds of controlled

-the last decades, using the German/French extract EGb761, also called
+over the last decades, using the German/French extract EGb761, also called

 Kaveri, Tebonin, Tanakan, Rökan and Ginkgold; LI 1370 (Lichtwer).